 Live Beach Cam

-In June and July, watch closely for the arrival of the sub-adult male seals, followed by the adult male seals (bulls), returning to Piedras Blancas for the Summer molt.
-You’ll notice some of the young males sparring on the beach and in the near-shore waters.
 The molt is the time when the seals shed their worn outer coat and grow a new coat to replace it.
 Each seal will be on the beach for about a month while this occurs.
-During these months the beaches are the least populated, but the size of the seals on the beach dramatically increases to a massive 3000-5000 lbs, as the adult male seals arrive in July and August.
+During these months the beaches are the least populated, but the size of the seals on the beach dramatically increases to a massive 3000-5000 lbs, as the adult male seals weigh in for their molt.

 About The Seals

 Seals on the sand

 The northern elephant seal is the second largest seal in the world, after the southern elephant seal.
 Much more agile in their ocean environment, an elephant seal moves on land with considerable effort, by using its front flippers and belly.
 Adult males are 14 to 16 feet (4 to 5 m) in length and 4,000 to 5,000 pounds (1,400 to 2,300 kg) in weight.
 The females are much smaller at about 9 to 12 feet (2.5 to 4 m) in length and weigh 900 to 1,800 pounds (400 to 800 kg).
 Pups are 3 to 4 feet (1 m) long at birth and weigh about 70 pounds (32 kg).

 What's Happening On The Beach?

 The number of seals at the rookery peaks three times during the year: in late January when most births have occurred, around the first of May at the peak of the juvenile/adult female molt, and in late October during the fall or juvenile haul-out.
 The annual cycle begins in November with the arrival of mature males at the end of the month.

 - Elephant seals take their name from the large proboscis of the adult male (bull), which resembles an elephant’s trunk.